Types of Companies: 3 Essential Classifications in India

 This type of company is owned by two or more individuals who share the profits and losses of the business.
 Partners have equal control over the business, and decision-making is shared.

-This type of company is owned by two or more partners with limited liability protection.
+Two or more partners with limited liability protection own this type of company.
 Partners have equal control over the business, and decision-making is shared.

-This type of company is owned by one or more members who have limited liability protection.
+One or more members with limited liability protection own and operate this type of company.
 Members have equal control over the business, and decision-making is shared.

-This type of company is owned by a group of shareholders, with a minimum of 2 and a maximum of 200 shareholders.
+A group of shareholders, numbering a minimum of 2 and a maximum of 200, owns this type of company.
 The shareholders have limited liability protection, and the shares cannot be publicly traded.

-This type of company is owned by a large number of shareholders, with a minimum of 7 and no maximum limit.
+A large number of shareholders, with a minimum of 7 and no maximum limit, own this type of company.
 The shares of a public limited company can be publicly traded on the stock exchange.

 3. Companies Based on Control